How we test camcorders

 - Should I buy it?

-Don't be stuck with poor quality video - find an excellent camcorder that is both simple to use and captures pin-sharp video from our Best Buy camcorders.
+Find an excellent camcorder that is both simple to use and captures pin-sharp video with our camcorder reviews.

 Does the camera take clear video with lifelike colour?